Oral & Maxillofacial Surgery

 Training Posts and Locations

-Each Deanery/HEE local office has submitted their number of vacancies with a brief outline of the programme.
+Each Deanery/NHS local office has submitted their number of vacancies with a brief outline of the programme.
 This information can be found under the heading of Job Description.
 Also contained within this information is a local contact and a link to more detailed information.
 The vacancies are indicative at the point of advertisement and will be subject to change.
 All alterations to the vacancies will be published on the national recruitment website.

 Expressing a preference - ‘where do you want to train?’